brian-j-smith/Mamba.jl/doc/tutorial.rst

 Computing runtimes were recorded for different sampling algorithms applied to the regression example.
 Runs wer performed on a desktop computer with an Intel i5-2500 CPU @ 3.30GHz.
 Results are summarized in the table below.
 Note that these are only intended to measure the raw computing performance of the package, and do not account for different efficiencies in output generated by the sampling algorithms.

-.. table:: Number of draws per second for select sampling algorithms in `MCMCsim`.
+.. table:: Number of draws per second for select sampling algorithms in `Mamba`.

 	+--------------+--------------+--------+-------+--------------+--------------+
 	| Adaptive Metropolis         |        |       | Slice                       |